AdvisorySG/mentorship-page/README.md

 [Elasticsearch](https://www.elastic.co/elasticsearch/) is an open source search and analytics engine.
 It allows us to store, search and analyse huge volumes of mentor data quickly and in near real-time and give back answers in milliseconds.
-We hosted an Elasticsearch instance on [Elastic Cloud](https://www.elastic.co/cloud/).
+We host our Elasticsearch instance on [Elastic Cloud](https://www.elastic.co/cloud/).

 Our [React](https://reactjs.org/) Web App queries the Elasticsearch Service and displays the relevant mentors.
 The web app is hosted on [Netlify](https://www.netlify.com/).
-Netlify also has deploy previews which are created for each pull request, which allows us to easily test our code changes.
+Netlify also has deploy previews which are created for each pull request, enabling us to easily test out code changes.

 ## Project Structure